mental health awareness tree

 BY

 When I was an adolescent and young adult, I struggled with depression.
 As I reflect back on that time, so much of what I was experiencing was deeply tied to coming to terms with my sexuality.
-Growing up in the 1980’s in a relatively conservative town, I was closeted (even to myself) until I was a young adult.
-The pain and fear of being different, of not belonging, of being judged or rejected for who I was more than my adolescent brain could wrap its conscious head around.
+Growing up in the 1980s in a relatively conservative town, I was closeted (even to myself) until I was a young adult.
+The pain and fear of being different, of not belonging, of being judged or rejected for being me was more than my adolescent brain could wrap its conscious head around.
 To protect myself from being “found out,” I often turned inward, keeping a safe distance from many.

-In a talk by Gabor Mate, he says: “As a physician I have witnessed and treated what we call mental illness; as a person I have experienced it.
+In a talk by Gabor Mate, he says: “As a physician, I have witnessed and treated what we call mental illness; as a person, I have experienced it.
 I say ‘what we call mental illness’, because disease is a very narrow perspective from which to view a complex process, one that cannot be reduced to subjective symptoms, observed behaviors or to the biology of an individual human being’s brain and nervous system.
 Yes, this process entails suffering…But suffering is not the same as disease.”

 May is mental health awareness month.
 With the health and economic impacts of the pandemic continuing to grow, it certainly seems timely to raise awareness on the importance of mental well-being.

 But what exactly is “mental health?”
-The National Institute of Mental Health defines their mission as “to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.”
+The National Institute of Mental Health defines its mission as “to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.”
 But is mental health simply the absence of an illness?

 We are only beginning to understand the long-term impacts of the collective trauma of the global pandemic